REIS200 Tourism Management

 The students shall have competence about tourism in general, and be able to reflect over the role of tourism in society.
 The course gives a necessary insight into the tourism field before taking the other tourism courses of the master program

-Lectures and Innovation Camp/field trip.
-Innovation Camp/ field trip, most likely October 16-17 2019
+Lectures and 1-2 Innovation Camp/field trip.
+Innovation Camp/ field trip, most likely last half of September 2020

 The course responsible will be available for consultations during office hours.